SexyOnion/tor_bridge_analyzer/README.md

 This project originated from a discussion in the Yangzhi community, where I first conceived this script in the post ["Looking for Tor Bridges Operated by the CCP"](https://yangzhi.org/question/6783/).

 After writing this script, I discovered a staggering number of Tor bridges from China - specifically 26,483 Chinese bridges.
-These bridges are almost certainly honeypot bridges set up by the CCP, with many IPs likely being part of the Great Firewall infrastructure, including IPs from Qihoo 360 company.
+These bridges are almost certainly honeypot bridges set up by the CCP.
 The relevant data is in the example directory of this project, with all files in JSON format.

 ## Features